-Section 10(C)(2) allows an exemption equal to so much of any contributions to any fund that did not rank for a deduction against the person's income in respect of any prior year of assessment.
-The unclaimed balance of contributions at the end of the 2021 year of assessment could be applied or used in the following sequence during the 2022 year of assessment:
+Section 10(C)(2) allows an exemption of so much of any contributions to any fund that did not rank as a deduction against a person's income in respect of any prior year of assessment.

+The unclaimed balance of contributions for the 2022 year of assessment may be applied in the following order for the 2023 year of assessment:

-- · Claim a deduction against a lump sum received during 2022; - Claim an exemption against any qualifying annuities received during 2022: - Add the remaining unclaimed balance to the current contributions made during 2022.
+- As a deduction against a lump sum received during 2023; - As an exemption against qualifying annuities received during 2023; - Add the remaining unclaimed balance to the current contributions made during 2023.